daniel-llach/dw-filter/README.md

 # dw-filter
-An filter components for darwined
+A filter component for darwinEd.